hkust-nlp/dart-math/README.md

 directly modify the
 [script](https://github.com/hkust-nlp/dart-math/blob/main/pipeline/gen.py).

-You can also use the [`EvaluatorMathBatch`](https://hkust-nlp.github.io/dart-math/eval.html#evaluatormathbatch) to evaluate existing generations.
+You can also add the `--gen_only` option to only generate responses without evaluation and use the [`EvaluatorMathBatch`](https://hkust-nlp.github.io/dart-math/eval.html#evaluatormathbatch) to evaluate the generations by yourself.

 ### 🗂 Data Synthesis